pythagoras-dev/Pythagoras/GLOSSARY.md

 - **Current Portal:** The portal at the top of the active portals stack.
 It is the target for operations when no specific portal is provided.

-- **Default Portal:** A specific portal configuration (typically a SwarmingPortal at ~/.pythagoras/.default_portal) that is automatically instantiated and used if no other portal is known or specified at the moment when a portal is needed by the code under execution.
+- **Default Portal:** A specific portal configuration (typically a `SwarmingPortal` at `~/.pythagoras/.default_portal`) that is automatically instantiated and used if no other portal is known or specified when a portal is needed.

 ## 3. Functions & Execution

 - **PortalAwareObject:** An object that requires access to a Portal to function.
 It may be permanently linked to a specific portal instance or dynamically use the currently active portal.
 Examples include all function wrappers (e.g., `PureFn`, `OrdinaryFn`).

 - **Function Decorators:** A family of decorators that create portal-bound callable wrappers with progressively more features:
-  - ordinary: Basic wrapper around a Python function.
+  - `ordinary`: Basic wrapper around a Python function.
-  - storable: Adds persistence of inputs/outputs (DataPortal).
+  - `storable`: Adds persistence of inputs/outputs (`DataPortal`).
-  - logging: Adds execution logging and output capture (LoggingCodePortal).
+  - `logging`: Adds execution logging and output capture (`LoggingCodePortal`).
-  - safe: Safer execution defaults (SafeCodePortal).
+  - `safe`: Safer execution defaults (`SafeCodePortal`).
-  - autonomous: Enables autonomous scheduling (AutonomousCodePortal).
+  - `autonomous`: Enables autonomous scheduling (`AutonomousCodePortal`).
-  - protected: Adds validation hooks and guards (ProtectedCodePortal).
+  - `protected`: Adds validation hooks and guards (`ProtectedCodePortal`).
-  - pure: Declares a function as pure (deterministic, side-effect free) with persistent result caching (PureCodePortal).
+  - `pure`: Declares a function as pure (deterministic, side-effect free) with persistent result caching (`PureCodePortal`).

+  *Note: There is no `swarming` decorator.
+Swarming capabilities are provided by `SwarmingPortal` and the `.swarm()` method on pure functions.*

-- **OrdinaryFn / StorableFn / LoggingFn / SafeFn / AutonomousFn / ProtectedFn / PureFn:** The function wrapper classes created by the corresponding decorators.
-PureFn is the most feature-rich and is the typical user-facing class for deterministic computation.
+- **Function Wrappers (OrdinaryFn / StorableFn / LoggingFn / SafeFn / AutonomousFn / ProtectedFn / PureFn):** The classes created by the corresponding decorators. `PureFn` is the most feature-rich and is the typical user-facing class for deterministic computation.

 - **Call Signature:** An immutable description of a specific function call (function identity plus normalized/packed keyword arguments) used for caching, addressing, and logging.

-- **swarm():** A method on PureFn that queues an asynchronous execution request and returns an address for the future result.
+- **swarm():** A method on `PureFn` that queues an asynchronous execution request and returns an address for the future result.

-- **Compute Node:** An entry representing a worker or process capable of executing queued requests within a SwarmingPortal.
+- **Compute Node:** An entry representing a worker or process capable of executing queued requests within a `SwarmingPortal`.

 - **Execution Requests:** The persistent queue of requests to execute a function call (used by swarming to distribute work).

-- **Execution Results:** The persistent records storing outputs of function calls, typically under execution_results in PureCodePortal.
+- **Execution Results:** The persistent records storing outputs of function calls, typically under `execution_results` in `PureCodePortal`.

 - **Validation (Validators):** Functions and decorators used to enforce preconditions and postconditions around execution.
 Examples include:
-  - pre_validators: Checks before running a function (e.g., resource availability).
+  - `pre_validators`: Checks before running a function (e.g., resource availability).
-  - post validators: Checks after running a function.
+  - `post_validators`: Checks after running a function.
-  - recursive_parameters: A helper indicating which parameters are recursive in mutual recursion scenarios.
+  - `recursive_parameters`: A helper indicating which parameters are recursive in mutual recursion scenarios.

 ## 4. Data & Storage

 ### 4.1.
 PersiDicts

-- **PersiDict:**  An abstract base class for persistent, key–value storage backed by systems like local disk, S3 or MemoryDB (durable, Redis-compatible in-memory database service on AWS).
+- **PersiDict:**  An abstract base class for persistent, key–value storage backed by systems like local disk, S3, or MemoryDB.
 It exposes a standard `MutableMapping` (dict-like) API, so Pythagoras can remain storage-agnostic.
 The implementation lives in the external `persidict` library, built as Pythagoras’s storage abstraction layer.

 - **FileDirDict:** A concrete implementation of `PersiDict` that stores data in a local file system directory.
 Each key corresponds to a file path, and the value is the file content.